Middleton Grange

 Middleton Grange has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Five projects identified by AreaSearch are expected to impact the area significantly: Fifteenth Avenue Business Hub, Hoxton Park Recycled Water Scheme, Carnes Hill Aquatic and Recreation Centre, and Fifteenth Avenue Smart Transit Corridor.
-The following details these key initiatives.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified five projects that could affect this region.
+Major projects include the Fifteenth Avenue Business Hub, Hoxton Park Recycled Water Scheme, Carnes Hill Aquatic and Recreation Centre, and Fifteenth Avenue Smart Transit (FAST) Corridor.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.